quicwg/base-drafts/draft-ietf-quic-transport.md

 ({{frame-reset-stream}}).

 A sender MUST NOT send any of these frames from a terminal state ("Data Recvd" or "Reset Recvd").
-A sender MUST NOT send STREAM or STREAM_DATA_BLOCKED after sending a RESET_STREAM; that is, in the terminal states and in the "Reset Sent" state.
+A sender MUST NOT send a STREAM or STREAM_DATA_BLOCKED frame for a stream in the "Reset Sent" state or any terminal state; that is, after sending a RESET_STREAM frame.
 A receiver could receive any of these three frames in any state, due to the possibility of delayed delivery of packets carrying them.

 The receiver of a stream sends MAX_STREAM_DATA ({{frame-max-stream-data}}) and STOP_SENDING frames ({{frame-stop-sending}}).

 The receiver only sends MAX_STREAM_DATA in the "Recv" state.
-A receiver can send STOP_SENDING in any state where it has not received a RESET_STREAM frame;
+A receiver MAY send STOP_SENDING in any state where it has not received a RESET_STREAM frame;
 that is states other than "Reset Recvd" or "Reset Read".
 However there is little value in sending a STOP_SENDING frame in the "Data Recvd" state, since